 This shrine in the countryside of Kuwana, was established over 1500 years ago.
 The symbol of the shrine is the horse, as is reflected in the festival that happens there every May in which horseback riders wearing samurai armor jump horses over a small cliff.
 This horse festival is its most famous activity, but it is still a popular destination for New Years as well, that wouldn’t be overly crowded if you wanted to avoid the throngs.

 Be prepared to climb stairs, though, as there are many.
-Travelling there by car is preferable, although the nearest train station would be Kuwana on the JR or Kintetsu Line.
+Traveling there by car is preferable, although the nearest train station would be Kuwana on the JR or Kintetsu Line.
 This shrine is located between Nagoya and Ise – not that I’m suggesting that you try going to all three shrines listed here in one day.

 Ise Shrine Hatsumode